-The Fountain of Health National Speakers’ Bureau is a composed of leading academics and clinicians who are helping to build a national movement for optimal aging in Canada., The Bureau is able to reach interested audiences from coast to coast, with expert speakers from various regions across Canada.
+The Fountain of Health National Speakers’ Bureau is a composed of leading academics and clinicians who are helping to build a national movement for optimal aging in Canada.
+The Bureau is able to reach interested audiences from coast to coast, with expert speakers from various regions across Canada.
 To request a speaker in you area, please contact: firstname.lastname@example.org

 Talks by our speakers are available for a wide range of audiences: professional groups, clinicians including physicians and allied healthcare providers, community organizations and the general public.
 Our speakers’ topics include the following:

-- The Fountain of Health Initiative
+- How to Run a Fountain of Health Workshop

-- What is Positive Psychiatry of Aging?
+- What is the Fountain of Health App?